JLLeitschuh/security-research/bulk-pr-generation/temporary-directory-hijacking/PR_MESSAGE.md

 // 🏁 SECURITY VULNERABILITY: Race Condition! - Attacker beats java code and now owns this directory tmpDir.mkdirs(); // This method returns 'false' because it was unable to create the directory.
 No exception is thrown.
 // Attacker can write any new files to this directory that they wish.
-// Attacker can read any files created by this process.
+// Attacker can read any files created within this directory.
 ```

 ### Other Examples